Dems to McConnell: Vote on court nominee after midterms, stop the hypocrisy

 But other Senate Democrats said they would reserve judgment until Trump nominates Kennedy's successor.

-"The president must appoint a fair-minded and open-minded jurist in the mold of Justice Kennedy, a centrist and moderate who will listen to his colleagues because Justice Kennedy was a key vote in some of the critical majorities on issues like reproductive rights, voting rights and other important rights key to the future of America," said Sen. Richard Blumenthal, D-Conn.
+"The president must appoint a fair-minded and open-minded jurist in the mold of Justice Kennedy, a centrist and moderate who will listen to his colleagues because Justice Kennedy was a key vote in some of the critical majorities on issues like reproductive rights, voting rights and other important rights key to the future of America," said Sen. Richard Blumenthal of Connecticut.

 "Looking forward to being able to talk and interview all of the candidates (Trump) will be sending forward," Sen. Joe Manchin, D-W.Va., told NBC News.